 Assignment to Reviewers

-After the initial screening, the proposal is assigned to peer reviewers who have expertise in the specific field of study.
+After the initial screening, the proposal is assigned to peer reviewers with expertise in the field of study.
 These reviewers evaluate the proposal based on predefined criteria, which often include scientific significance, approach, innovation, and the qualifications of the research team.

 Review and Evaluation

 Peer reviewers carefully assess the proposal, providing detailed feedback on its strengths and weaknesses.
 They may suggest modifications to improve the research design, clarify hypotheses, or enhance the methodology.
-Reviewers also evaluate the budget, ensuring that it aligns with the proposed activities and is realistic for the scope of the project.
+Reviewers also evaluate the budget, ensuring that it aligns with the proposed activities and is realistic for the project’s scope.

 Decision Making